• About share house

 In a shared house, the management company pays all utilities and internet charges in one lump sum, and these charges are collected as common area fees from tenants.

-The average common area fee is around 10,000 to 15,000 yen.
+The average cost of common areas is around 10,000 to 15,000 yen.

 Since common area fees are collected at a flat rate to cover the costs of living, your expenses will not change even if you use a lot of water or gas in a given month.